Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Evaluation

 \section{Evaluation}

-\subsection{Evaluation setup}
+\subsection{Evaluation Setup}

-\textbf{Model.} In our evaluation, we conduct experiments on the latest version of the state-of-the-art YOLO object detector, YOLOv5~\cite{yolov5}.
-YOLOv5 offers several model networks in different sizes~\cite{yolov5} (small, medium, \etc), where all the models are pre-trained on the MS-COCO dataset~\cite{lin2014microsoft}.
+\textbf{Models.} In our evaluation, we conduct experiments on various versions of the state-of-the-art YOLO object detector (YOLOv3~\cite{redmon2018yolov3}, YOLOv4~\cite{bochkovskiy2020yolov4}, and YOLOv5~\cite{yolov5}), pretrained on the MS-COCO dataset~\cite{lin2014microsoft}.
+YOLOv5 offers several model networks of different sizes~\cite{yolov5} (small, medium, etc.).
+The different YOLO versions are conceptually similar which enables the creation of a generic attack for both a single model and an ensemble of models.

-\textbf{Datasets.} Since we focus on the autonomous driving domain, we opted to use the Berkeley DeepDrive dataset~\cite{xia2018predicting}, also referred to as \textit{BDD-100k}.
-The BDD100k dataset contains 100K images with various attributes such as: weather (clear, rainy, \etc), scene (city street, residential, \etc), and time of day (daytime, night, \etc), resulting in a diverse dataset.
+\textbf{Datasets.} We evaluate our attack in the autonomous driving domain using the following datasets: (a) Berkeley DeepDrive (BDD)~\cite{xia2018predicting} -- contains 100K images with various attributes such as weather (clear, rainy), scene (city street, residential), and time of day (daytime, night), resulting in a diverse dataset; (b) Mapillary Traffic Sign Dataset (MTSD)~\cite{ertler2020mapillary} -- diverse street-level images obtained from various geographic areas; and (c) LISA~\cite{mogelmose2012vision} -- contains dozens of video clips split into frames.
+In addition, we evaluate our attack in a general setting (\ie, images are taken from various domains) using the PASCAL VOC~\cite{everingham2015pascal} dataset.

-\textbf{Evaluation metrics.} Our attack aims two achieve two goals: (1) increase the model's end-to-end inference time, and (2) preserve the detection of the objects in the original image.
-To quantify the effectiveness of our attack in achieving the first goal we propose the following two metrics: \begin{itemize} \item \textbf{\# of objects} - the number of objects processed during the NMS stage. \item \textbf{time} - the total processing time of the end-to-end detection process in milliseconds.
-We also denote the NMS stage processing time. \end{itemize}
+\textbf{Evaluation metrics.} Two goals our attack aims to achieve are to increase the model's end-to-end inference time and preserve the detection of objects in the original image.
+To quantify the effectiveness of our attack in achieving these goals, we used the following metrics: \textit{(i)} \textbf{$\vert \bm{F(\mathcal{C}')}\vert$} -- the number of candidates provided to the NMS algorithm after applying the confidence filter $F$; \textit{(ii)} \textbf{time} -- the end-to-end detection pipeline's total processing time in milliseconds (we also measured the processing time of the NMS stage); and \textit{(iii)} \textbf{recall} -- the number of original objects detected in the perturbed image.

-To evaluate our attack's effectiveness in achieving the second goal, we evaluate the: \begin{itemize} \item \textbf{recall} - the number of original objects that were detected in the perturbed image (compared to the recall in the clean image). \end{itemize}

-\textbf{Implementation details.} To train and test our adversarial perturbation, we randomly chose 2,000 images from the BDD100K validation set.
-We used 1,500 images to train the UAP, and then examined its effectiveness on the remaining 500 images. $T_{conf}$ is set at 0.25, since this is the default value used for these models in the inference phase (\ie throughout this section the presented recall values are based on this threshold). the small sized YOLOv5 model (also referred to as YOLOv5s) is used as our target model.
-The model's inference running time may vary between different runs.
-Therefore, \emph{for each image}, we calculated the average inference time over 40 iterations to obtain non-biased measurements.

-The experiments were conducted on a GPU (NVIDIA Quadro T1000) and a CPU (Intel Core i7-9750H).
+\textbf{Implementation details.} For the target models, we used the small sized YOLOv5 version (referred to as YOLOv5s), as well as YOLOv3 and YOLOv4.
+For the ensemble learning, we used different combinations of these models.